Registering a food business

 Environmental health - about the Food Act requirements, mobile food businesses, serving or selling alcohol.

 Once you know which risk based measure suits your food business, as guided on MPI's website(external link)

 You can apply for registration.
 Your application needs to include the following before it can be processed:

-Note: these application forms are writable PDFs, please save it to your computer first before you fill it in and email it to us.
+Note: save the writable form to your computer before you fill it in and send it to us